anastazie/programming-fundamentals/README.md

 # programming-fundamentals
-Repo for programming fundamentals class
+Repo for programming fundamentals class in Prague college